logo

 Abstract

-Current methods for structure elucidation of small molecules rely on finding similarity with spectra of known compounds but do not predict structures de novo for unknown compound classes.
+Current methods for structure elucidation of small molecules rely on finding similarity with spectra of known compounds, but do not predict structures de novo for unknown compound classes.
 We present MSNovelist, which combines fingerprint prediction with an encoder-decoder neural network to generate structures de novo solely from tandem mass spectrometry (MS²) spectra.
-In evaluations using 3,863 MS² spectra and the CASMI 2016 challenge, MSNovelist demonstrated a significant ability to predict novel structures.
-Its application to a bryophyte MS² dataset further highlighted its capabilities in de novo structure prediction, outperforming database searches for several spectra.
-MSNovelist is a valuable tool to complement library-based annotation, especially for poorly represented analyte classes and novel compounds.
+In an evaluation with 3,863 MS² spectra from the Global Natural Product Social Molecular Networking site, MSNovelist predicted 25% of structures correctly on first rank, retrieved 45% of structures overall and reproduced 61% of correct database annotations, without having ever seen the structure in the training phase.
+Similarly, for the CASMI 2016 challenge, MSNovelist correctly predicted 26% and retrieved 57% of structures, recovering 64% of correct database annotations.
+Finally, we illustrate the application of MSNovelist in a bryophyte MS² dataset, in which de novo structure prediction substantially outscored the best database candidate for seven spectra.
+MSNovelist is ideally suited to complement library-based annotation in the case of poorly represented analyte classes and novel compounds.

 Publisher